7 unmistakable signs that you should go freelance

 However, when you go freelance, you’re the sole responsible for honing your skills and acquiring new ones.
 There is no boss paying for seminars or training courses.
 Therefore, you should have a curious mind and a strong desire to constantly learn new things because if you settle for what you already know, eventually you’ll fall behind.

 Of course, you don’t need to have all these traits to become a freelancer.
 Or to be successful in it, for that matter.
-These are just an indication that you are heading in the right direction.
+These are just indications that you are heading in the right direction.
 And, after all, no one is to say what you can or can’t do.
 It all comes down to how much you love your job, and the time and effort you’re willing to dedicate to it.
-If you feel it in your heart that this is right for you, give it a go!
+If you feel it in your heart that going freelance is right for you, give it a go!